 Palm Oil Deforestation: Economic and Environmental Consequences

 There is hardly any everyday product that does not have the footprint of palm oil.
-But this ubiquitousness comes at a price.
-A price the whole world is paying.

 As the demand for palm oil continues to soar, more forest areas are going to be cleared, habitats lost, and biodiversity destroyed to make way for more plantations.
-All having an indirect effect onthe man himself.

-It does not stop there, it destroys the livelihoods of communities and affects climate change by releasing large amounts of carbon dioxide.
+It does not stop there; it destroys the livelihoods of communities and affects climate change by releasing large amounts of carbon dioxide.

 Table of Contents